inmanta/inmanta-core/Readme.md

 than a directory with a project.yml file, which contains parameters such as the location to search for modules and where to find the server.

-Here we will create an Inmanta project ``quickstart`` with a basic configuration file.
+Here we will create an Inmanta project called ``quickstart``, with a basic configuration file.

     mkdir quickstart
     cd quickstart